ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Properties to that Object.
 It can then reuse the same messageContext Object for sending multiple Messages with the same properties.

-Properties may be added to a messageContext object only before the context is used for sending.
-Once a messageContext has been used with a Send call, modifying any of its properties is invalid.
+Parameters may be added to a messageContext object only before the context is used for sending.
+Once a messageContext has been used with a Send call, modifying any of its parameters is invalid.

 Message Properties may be inconsistent with the properties of the Protocol Stacks underlying the Connection on which a given Message is sent.
 For example,